chocolatetoothpaste/monologue/README.md

 ### BREAKING CHANGE: monologue.query() will no longer return the query string, it will return "this".  monologue.sql will now have the compiled query, and monolouge.params will have your param values (no change)
 ### Behavior of monologue.like() was changed slightly, see examples below.
 It will no longer add "%" for you, you can add it wherever you want.
-#### Monologue won't attempt to remove duplicates.
-It was problematic and opens the door to buggy output.
-Reduce your values sets before passing

 **Install**